Table of Contents

 Classic Hodgkin’s lymphoma

 Classic Hodgkin’s lymphoma accounts for 95 %.
 It is divided into 4 subtypes:

 - Nodular sclerosing Hodgkin’s lymphoma (60–80%): The nodular sclerosing form is characterized by nodular infiltrates and collagen scar.
-In addition, the typical binucleate so called lacunar cells, which are a subspecies of the HRS cells.
+In addition, the typical binucleate so-called lacunar cells, which are a subspecies of the HRS cells.
 This form especially affects young female patients with a mediastinal and supraclavicular infestation.

 - Mixed type 15 – 30 %: this form is common in patients in the second peak incidence.
 Men are affected more often than women by this form, and the infestation is typically cervical or abdominal.

 - Lymphocyte-poor type (1–2%): The lymphocyte-poor type involves anaplastic large cells with mitosis and few lymphocytes.
-This rare form is typical in patients at an advanced age with manifestation of lymphoma in the abdomen.
+This rare form is typical in patients at an advanced age with a manifestation of lymphoma in the abdomen.

 Nodular lymphocyte-predominant Hodgkin’s lymphoma

 Treatments for Hodgkin’s Disease

 Three prognostic and therapeutic groups in Hodgkin’s disease patients